Gomorrah (film): Plot

-Marco and Ciro aka Sweet PeaMarco and Ciro are two young wannabe-gangsters who try to operate their own small racket independently of the local clan.
+Marco and CiroMarco and Ciro are two young wannabe-gangsters who try to operate their own small racket independently of the local clan.
 Impressed by mafia portrayals from Hollywood movies, they quote lines and spontaneously reenact scenes from Scarface in Walter Schiavone's villa while dropping references to Tony Montana, Miami, and Colombian drug cartels.
 Their first score is robbing African immigrants during a drug purchase at the Hotel Boomerang, Castel Volturno.
 The word of the incident gets to the local mob chieftain, who summons them and warns them under threat of violence not to repeat such behavior in the future.
 Ignoring him completely, they spy Camorra gangsters hiding a stash of weapons.
 They steal the weapons and amuse themselves by firing off rounds by the banks of a Regi Lagni canal estuary in the marshland.
 Once they run out of money, they use their guns to rob a video arcade, and spend their stolen funds at a strip club.
-The gangsters, angered, find them and threaten to kill them if they don't return the weapons within a day.
+The gangsters, angered, find them and threaten to kill them if they do not return the weapons within a day.
 The pair prove stubborn.
-Zio Vittorio, one of the local gangsters, approaches them in a bar with an offer to come work for him.
-He offers them €10,000 if they return the weapons and murder Peppe 'O Cavallaro, in fact uncle Bernardino.
-They accept the contract, which turns out to be a trap, as they are ambushed and killed by Giovanni, Bernardino, Vittorio and others at the location of their supposed target, an abandoned beach resort next to Regi Lagni canal estuary.
+Zio Vittorio, one of the local gangsters, approaches them in a bar with an offer to work for him.
+He offers them €10,000 if they return the weapons and murder Peppe 'O Cavallaro.
+They accept the contract, which turns out to be a trap: they are ambushed and killed by Giovanni, Bernardino, Vittorio and others at the location of their supposed target, an abandoned beach resort next to Regi Lagni canal estuary.
 The last scene shows their dead bodies being carried away by a front end loader.